 If you do not have a use for the filler yourself, it is not difficult to find others who may need it.
 You could sell the filler on eBay or through Craigslist by merely advertising it for what it is.
 People in search of replacement filler will buy yours if the price is right or if you are located nearby.

 6. Find a local EPS recycling centre.

-More than thirty-one countries around the world have signed the International Agreement on Recycling, which calls for initiatives to recycle EPS.
+More than thirty-one countries around the world have signed the International Agreement on Recycling.
+The agreement calls for initiatives to recycle EPS Polystyrene.
 Local EPS recycling stations have been set up in every state in Australia by private or publicly supported organisations.